How to save for a mortgage deposit

-Saving up for a mortgage deposit can seem daunting.
-We explain the best ways to save for a mortgage deposit.
+Saving up for a mortgage deposit can seem daunting, but it needn't be.
+We show you the best ways to save for your first home.

-The 2015 Which? national property survey revealed that over half of first-time buyers had a deposit of over 10% when buying their first home, and the average first-time buyer deposit was 17%.
+More than half of the first-time buyers in the 2015 Which? national property survey said that they'd had a deposit of more than 10% when buying their first home, and the average first-time buyer deposit was 17%.

 Here, we explain some of the most popular methods of saving for a deposit on a property and suggest what might be the right option for you.

 - Working out how much you need to save can be confusing.
 For tailored advice based on your personal circumstances, you can speak to Which?
 Mortgage Advisers on 0808 252 7897.

 Saving for a property deposit in a Help to Buy Isa